KubusPuchateczek/raptoreum/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to Raptoreum Core.
+This stupid shit looks like sweet potatos and the issues related to Raptoreum Core.

 General Raptoreum questions and/or support requests and are best directed to the [Raptoreum Reddit](https://www.reddit.com/r/raptoreum/).